VinzentBuecheler/Deepfake/README.md

 - Found on Huggingface under “facebook/wmt19-de-en”

 # 2. Text to Speech
-- In this step we are converting speech from text.
+- In this step we are generating speech from text.
--
+- For this we are using TACATRON from Google.
+- It is a GAN(Generative Adversarial Network)

 # 3. Voice Cloning

 # 4. Lip Sync

 ## Steps to run
 Open the file **DeepFake_Generator_GradioUI.ipynb** in Google colab and execute.
 The gradio interface can be used to input a German text and choose a celebrity.
 The video will be displayed after execution.
-< To be filled >

 ## Reference projects Used
-< To be filled >